benedikt-mayer/benedikt-mayer.github.io/pages/about.md

 &nbsp;

+My most recent position was as a Senior Machine Learning Engineer at [Machine Learning Reply](https://www.reply.com/machine-learning-reply/de/).
+At ML Reply, I built ML and streaming platforms on Azure and in hybrid cloud envioronments for clients in the telecommunications, insurance and automotive industry.

+&nbsp;

+Before that I worked as a working student at Microsoft Munich in the [Microsoft Technology Center](https://www.microsoft.com/en-us/mtc) building showcases and conducting workshops in the domain of Machine Learning.

+&nbsp;

 In 2020, I wrote my master thesis, titled "Model agnostic Feature Importance by Loss Measures", in which I worked on Interpretable Machine Learning at the [Statistical Learning and Data Science Group](https://www.slds.stat.uni-muenchen.de/research/explainable-ai.html) at LMU Munich.

 &nbsp;